h-havenga/jekyll/_posts/2018-05-16-msc-in-a-poster.markdown

 ![hail_poster](/assets/images/maps/hail_poster.png)

-The script is quite long and I used it for some work in my thesis before I really figured out loops, so it could be simplified a lot, I'm to lazy to do that now.
+The script is quite long and I used it for some work in my thesis before I really figured out loops, so it could be simplified a lot, I'm to lazy too do that now.
+The only other thing I changed is I removed the complete ECMWF python part, it was just a repeating to get data for every case.
 So here you go:

 {% highlight bash %}
 #!/bin/bash